falconry/falcon/docs/api/media.rst

 exception, unless the exception was a :class:`falcon.MediaNotFoundError` and a default value is passed in ``when_empty_fallback``.

-External handlers should update their logic to align to the internal falcon handlers.
+External handlers should update their logic to align to the internal Falcon handlers.

 .. _custom_media_handlers: